sarven/unit-testing-tips/README.md

 #### Spy

-A spy is an implementation to verify a specific behaviour.
+A spy is an implementation to verify a specific behavior.

 ```php
 final class Mailer implements MailerInterface